kaiserjd/kaiserjd.github.io/_posts/2024-2-29-OPTIPLEX-AS-ROUTER.md

 As I was setting up Unbound as a recursive resolver, I had set my upstream DNS servers in System > Settings > General.
 However, what I had neglected to realize was that, in my initial setup of the firewall, I had _also_ set DNS servers in the DHCPv4 service - completely overriding the system's default DNS servers.

-Coming to the realization that my woes were caused by such a simple mistake was painful at first, but as soon as the DHCP leases began expiring and the sweet, sweet data started pouring in, it didn't hurt as much.

 ![Unbound Working](/assets/img/unbound-working.png)
 _The moment I figured it out_